migies12/VesselReIdentification/README.md

 ```

 ## Notes
-- This template assumes each image contains one boat (no detection stage).
+- Assumes each image contains one boat (no detection stage).
 - For evaluation, keep boat IDs disjoint across train/val/test.
 - In deployment, it is expected to keep multiple images per boat in the gallery.